ertanturan/GeodesyLib/README.md

 and several `C++ classes` by *Charles F.F.
 Karney (C) 2008-2021 and published under the same `MIT License`.

+All of the calculations used in this library can be found [here](https://www.movable-type.co.uk/scripts/latlong.html).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.